plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 1.0 (remember, we are still using the data set simulated under a strict clock with rate 1.0)
 {% endcomment %}

-> :thinking: Looking across the 38 branch rate parameters, do any of them get very far from 1.0?
+> :thinking: Looking across the 38 branch rate parameters, do any of them get very far from 1.0 (e.g. less than 0.98 or greater than 1.2)?

 {% comment %}
 No, they are all very close to 1.0